-A Bachelor of Science in Marine Science was obtained from the National University of Ireland, Galway.
-Liz worked in the National Aquarium of Ireland for 5 years as a guide and environmental educator which helped fuel her interest into the social dynamics of environmental protection.
-She also spent 6 months working as PR in Cabo Verde as part of a marine conservation NGO and has many other work experiences in this area across Latin America.
+In Portugal she worked professionally as a Dive Master and a Scientific Diver with Mar ilimitado Dive Centre, and with the research project Maré Formosa.
+Liz worked in the National Aquarium of Ireland for five years as a guide and environmental educator, which helped fuel her interest into the social dynamics of environmental protection.
+She also spent six months working with public realtions for a marine conservation NGO in Cabo Verde.
+Liz also has many other work experiences in this area across Latin America.

 Liz began her PhD studies in the Stockholm Resilience Centre in 2014.